This article describes how to remove the carriage returns and line feeds in SQL, Tableau, Excel and Access.

-Remove and Replace Carriage Returns and Line Feeds in SQL
+Remove and Replace Carriage Returns and Line Breaks in SQL

 Using SQL to remove a line feed or carriage return means using the CHAR function.